 Assembly may take as little as 10 minutes, and the heavy steel offers excellent stability.
-The twin size supports 250 pounds, and larger sizes support close to 500 pounds.
-Note: the 6.5-inch distance between slats may not provide enough support for every mattress type.
+The queen size supports close to 500 pounds.
+Note that the 6.5-inch distance between slats may not provide enough support for every mattress type.

-This Continental Sleep box spring offers a lightweight but durable traditional wood frame.
-Models come in 4- and 8-inch sizes, providing options for both low-profile and standard-size mattresses.
-Available in both split and traditional designs, it arrives fully assembled and ready for use.
+This 4-inch Continental Sleep box spring offers a lightweight but durable traditional wood frame.
+It arrives fully assembled and ready for use.

 Zinus’ Jayanna bifold box spring requires absolutely no assembly and folds in half for easy moving or storage.
 This model adds only 4 inches of height, but that’s all some mattresses need.
 A breathable fabric cover protects the mattress from the steel frame yet allows air to move freely, which may prevent overheating.

-The 2.8-inch slat distance works with most mattress types, and the maximum weight capacity ranges from 250 pounds for the twin-size to 500 pounds for all other sizes.
+The 2.8-inch slat distance works with most mattress types, and the maximum weight capacity is 500 pounds.
 Affordable and simple to use, this box spring comes ready to unfold and place on a bed.

 This Zinus model’s low 4-inch height works with mattresses of different heights.
 It arrives with all the necessary tools and hardware for assembly, and the snap-and-lock system keeps it fast and easy.

-This durable steel frame in full-size models holds up to 700 pounds; the twin holds 350.
-Slat spacing for the twin and full sizes is 3 inches apart, and it’s 2.9 inches for the queen and king sizes.
+This durable steel frame holds up to 700 pounds.
 Once assembled, the box spring requires a bed frame for support.
 The included cover protects mattress covers and sheets from any hard corners.

 Tuft & Needle’s mattress foundation has a woven cover in stone grey that doesn’t necessarily need a bed skirt.
 Wooden side rails, slats, and a middle panel keep this box spring relatively lightweight.
 Wood construction also reduces noise when sleeping.